- WHO WE ARE

 CVSan is considering increasing the funds allocated for LRGP in addition to implementing the Private Sewer Lateral Program.

-9. Why is CVSan considering a Private Sewer Lateral Program now?
+9. Why is CVSan beginning a Private Sewer Lateral Program now?

 CVSan has been concerned about its I&I levels for the last two decades.
 Though not an immediate threat, CVSan aims to proactively reduce its I&I levels and the number of SSOs.
 CVSan is already working towards this goal by maintaining and monitoring its approximately 157 miles of sewer mains.
 However, the sewer mains receive their flow from the approximately 150 miles of sewer laterals that are connected to CVSan’s collection system and are not currently maintained or monitored by CVSan.
 Despite CVSan’s $46 million investment over the past twenty years into improving the wastewater infrastructure, CVSan has not seen a dramatic reduction of its I&I during wet weather.
 This has led CVSan to conclude that a large portion of its I&I originates from sewer laterals.